-This chapter will introduce the editor panel and get familiar with each of the panels, menus and functional buttons that make up the editor.
-The Cocos Creator 3.0 editor is composed of multiple panels which can be moved and combined freely to meet the needs of different projects and developers.
-Here we will take the default editor layout as an example to quickly browse the name and function of each panel:
+This chapter will introduce the editor interface and familiarize you with the panels, menus, and function buttons that make up the editor, which consists of multiple panels that can be freely moved and combined to suit the needs of different projects and developers.
+Taking the default editor layout as an example, notice the names and roles of each panel:

-Hierarchy panel displays all the nodes and their hierarchy in the form of a list tree.
-For all the content you can see in the Scene, the corresponding node entry can be found in the Hierarchy.
-The content in these two panels when editing the scene will synchronize the display and we normally use these two panels at the same time to build the scene.
+- (A) Hierarchy: show all the nodes in the scene and their hierarchy in the form of a tree list, all the contents seen in the Scene panel can find the corresponding node entries in the Hierarchy panel, the contents of these two panels will be displayed simultaneously when editing the scene, and we usually use both panels to build scenes.

-Assets panel shows all the assets in the project asset file (
+- (B) Assets: shows all assets in the project assets folder (

 assets).
 Here the folders are displayed in a tree structure and automatically synchronized with changes made to the project asset folder contents in the operating system.
 Drag and drop files directly from outside the project, or import assets using the menu.

 - (C) Scene: workspace for displaying and editing the visual content of the scene.
 Building the scene in the Scene panel allows to get a WYSIWYG preview of the scene.

 - (D) Animation: used to edit and store animation data.

 - (E) Inspector: used to view and edit the working area of the currently selected node and component properties.
 This panel displays the property data from the script definition in the most appropriate form and allows the user to edit them.

 - (F) Preview: after the scene is built, preview the game in action on the Web or native platform.

 The Console displays error reports, warnings, or other editor- and engine-generated log messages.
 For details, please review the Console documentation.